jameskelly33/Flag-Quiz-MSProject2/README.md

 ## Deployment
-This site was developed using VS Code and liveserver and committed and pushed to Github through the VSCODE's source control options.
+This site was developed using VS Code and live server and committed and pushed to Github through the VSCODE's source control options.

 To deploy this page to GitHub Pages the following steps should be taken.